 Fight or Flight

-Many people don’t realise how closely the psoas muscle is connected to our fight or flight response.
-It was the psoas that propelled our ancestors into a full-on run, or helped them curl into a little ball, when they were being chased by tigers.
+Many people don’t realize how closely the psoas muscle is connected to our fight or flight response.
+It was the psoas that propelled our ancestors into a full-on run or helped them curl into a little ball when they were being chased by tigers.
 Though we don’t really need to run from tigers anymore, that evolutionary trait has been passed down to us today.
 As such, when we are startled or stressed, the psoas contracts.